Seth Low Pierrepont: Philanthropy

 In the early 1930s, Pierrepont purchased the land that would later become Seth Low Pierrepont State Park Reserve.
 He created a new lake that he later named Lake Naraneka from an "impassable" swamp on the property.
 He stated: "We are calling it Lake Naraneka after one of the Indian chiefs who signed the deed to the town of Ridgefield."
 He later complained to Connecticut state authorities when he found the name "Pierrepont lake" being used on maps.

 In his will, Pierrepont allocated 321 acres of the property to become Seth Low Pierrepont State Park Preserve, as a gift to the Connecticut State Park and Forest Commission.
 He also expressed his desire for his remaining family to give the remainder of the property to the state, but that never ended up happening as his widow decided to sell it to developers.

 Personal life

 In 1909, Pierrepont married Nathalie Chauncey.
 He died in 1956 and is buried in Green-Wood Cemetery in Brooklyn.

 Seth Low Pierrepont House

 Seth Low Pierrepont House (near Pierrepont Lake) was designed in 1917 by architect, Roger Bullard.
-The Ridgefield Historical Society has the architectural drawings of the house on display to "honor the achitectural heritage of Ridgefield."
+The Ridgefield Historical Society has the architectural drawings of the house on display to "honor the architectural heritage of Ridgefield."